Asthma and the Environment

 Asthma hospitalizations are more severe asthma outcomes.
 They're often clustered in high-poverty neighborhoods, where disinvestment and poor housing conditions expose residents to triggers.

-Renter-occupied homes with any health-related maintenance problems
+Renter-occupied homes with any health-related housing problems